 The Ah-Tah-Thi-Ki Seminole Indian Museum boasts more than one mile of elevated boardwalk through a 66 acre cypress dome, all wheel chair accessible.
 The boardwalk offers educational placards in English, as well as the two languages of the Seminole (Mikasuki and Creek), identifying 67 different plant species and their traditional Tribal uses.
 Additional signage highlights many native species of wildlife one might encounter in the Everglades.
 The boardwalk leads to a recreated Living Village wherein Tribal artisans demonstrate the traditional arts and crafts of woodcarving, beadwork, basketry and the distinctive Seminole patchwork.

 In total, the Museum employs 28 full time and roughly 8 part time staff, or 36 total of which approximately 15% are Seminole Tribal members.

-Fifteen years have passed very quickly, but we haven’t forgotten the tireless efforts and dedication of the numerous visionaries comprised of Tribal leaders, Tribal citizens, Museum staff and visitors who have provided the opportunity to live by our very definition… a place to learn, a place to remember.
+The years have passed quickly since opened our doors, but we haven’t forgotten the tireless efforts and dedication of the numerous visionaries comprised of Tribal leaders, Tribal citizens, Museum staff and visitors who have provided the opportunity to live by our very definition… a place to learn, a place to remember.